vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Way to implement simple binary or text WebSocket handling
 - TextWebSocketHandler / BinaryWebSocketHandler
 - Does not have any application protocol, app needs to interpret all the messages
-- Handler needs to be registered as a Spring managed bean
+- Handler needs to be registered as a Spring-managed bean
 ```java
 public class FooHandler extends TextWebSocketHandler {
   @Override